Back to Knowledgebase

 How hot should the bottle actually be?

 Body temperature — around 37 °C (98–99 °F) — feels right.
 A drop on the inside of your wrist should feel barely-there warm, not hot.
 If it feels hot to you, it is too hot for the baby.
-Cool by holding the bottle under cold running water for a few seconds.
+Cool it by holding the bottle under cold running water for a few seconds, then test again.

 Can I re-warm a bottle that was already warmed once?